learnbin.net nav logo

 i.
 Interfacial polymerization process.

-This process is also called as “Phosgene process”.
+This process is also called the “Phosgene process”.
 This is a two-step process.

 Interfacial polymerization process